SkillsFundingAgency/tl-employersupport-ecrm-poc/README.md

 - key vault for secrets?
 - logic app?

-The POC has a DevOps pipeline.
+The POC has a DevOps pipeline in `azure-pipelines.yml` with a build and a single release stage.
+The pipeline uses YAML multi-line strings to make it more readable.
+See https://yaml-multiline.info/

-This requires the following variable groups:
+The pipeline requires the following variable groups to be set up in the Library:

     - **Group name** `tl-zd-ecrm-poc-deployment`
     - **Values** as below